replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/01-preparing-to-use-the-sdk/assignment.md

 in this lab environment.

 1. A Helm chart for your application.
-We're going to use the Open Source Bitnami Helm chat for the Mastadoon social network.
+We're going to use the Open Source Bitnami Helm chat for the Mastadoon social network for this lab, but it could be the Helm chart for your product or any other Helm chart you wanted to distribute this way.
 2. Access to the Replicated Vendor Portal.
 You've been given access for the duration of this lab with the username `[[ Instruqt-Var key="USERNAME" hostname="shell" ]]` and